mohammadroshanmnadaf/phishing_email_analysis/README.md

    - Created a table of indicators (spoofing, header discrepancies, mismatched URLs, urgency, branding misuse).
 7. **Organize and document**
    - Saved raw email sample and analysis report in structured folders.
-   - Added screenshots and tool links for reference.